nanacnote/diaryofapolymath/README.md

 > 1. No deployment from this branch.
 > 1. Branch from develop to start implementing a new feature.
-> 1. After fully implementing the feature, commit it back to the develop branch.
+> 1. After fully implementing the feature, open a PR to the develop branch.